-Aux input can be configured as osc ,ped or day light saving setup .
-Activated by AUX input terminal with N/O switch.
+General Purpose Input can be configured as OSC, PED or DST setup.
+This is activated by the GPI input terminal with the N/O switch.

-When Aux Selected As OSC:
+When GPI Selected As OSC:

-If the door is moving the activation of AUX input or by transmitter button with OSC function assigned will cause the door to stop.
-The next trigger will move the door in the opposite direction to that last travelled.
+If the door is moving, the activation of GPI input or pressing a transmitter button with the OSC function assigned will cause the door to stop.
+The next trigger will move the door in the opposite direction to the last travelled.

-When Aux Input Is Configured As Ped:
+When GPI Input Is Configured As PED:

-The activation of aux input or by transmitter button with PED function assigned will opens the door partially to allow pedestrian access but prevent vehicle access.
+The activation of the GPI input or by pressing a transmitter button with PED function assigned will open the door partially to allow pedestrian access but prevent vehicle access.
 The position the door is driven to is automatically set to halfway during setting of the travel limits, but can be adjusted to suit.

-When Aux Input Is Configured As Day Light Saving:
+When GPI Input Is Configured As DST:

-The AUXILIARY input can be used to switch between STD time and DST (daylight savings time).
-The aux input needs to be constantly active to show day light saving time.
+GPI input can be used to switch between STD time and DST (daylight savings time).
+The AUX input needs to be constantly active to show day light saving time.

-Day Light Saving Time Adjustment
+3. Day Light Saving Time Adjustment

-The time selected is the amount of time added to STD time when DST is Selected by auxiliary input Options are OFF, 30, 60, 90 or 120 minutes.
+The time selected is the amount of time added to STD time when DST is selected by AUX input.
+Options are OFF, 30, 60, 90 or 120 minutes.

-Diagnostic Tools Menu 9
+Diagnostic Tools

-The controller provides several diagnostic tools from within the diagnostics menu (menu 9) this section details the function of each tool and its use.
+The controller provides several diagnostic tools from within the Diagnostics Menu (Menu 8).
+This section details the function of each tool and its use.